mariyahendriksen/opinionatedguide.github.io-src/chapters/2-arch.md

 For most distros like Ubuntu or OpenSuse (feel free to look these up, this page isn't going anywhere) there's a nice graphical, point and click installer which helps you install the system and somewhat mitigates potential risk of killing your original OS (Mac/Win) or losing data; however, the goal of this guide is to learn.
 Arch's install process, entirely by typing commands in this terminal is hard, but that difficulty leads to a deeper understanding and respect for the system as a whole

 When we're done you'll have a system that has exactly what you need and nothing you don't.
 You won't find weird forcibly installed software like Win 10's Candy Crush App here, and your system will only do exactly what you tell it.
 Of course, this implies you know how to speak it's language and tell it what you want.
-Thankfully with some practice you'll get used to running Arch and you'll wonder why you ever dealt with other systmes to begin with.
+Thankfully with some practice you'll get used to running Arch and you'll wonder why you ever dealt with other systems to begin with.

 Install instructions will vary dependent on your hardware, but I'm going to assume you have a desktop or laptop which shipped with Windows 10 and has a UEFI system.
 Most laptops newer than ~2016 should be in this category.
 If your system uses a BIOS or Legacy boot instead, or if you have a mac, this won't apply to you, but you should be able to follow some of the resources I used to make this guide which are linked below along with some searching online to figure it out.